 Director: Bud Boetticher

 Director Boetticher, who typically worked with writer Burt Kennedy and star Randolph Scott, made quite a number of these outstanding, taut little westerns.
-This is the boldest and most dramatically captivating of them all.
+This is the boldest and most dramatically intensive of them all.
 Here, Scott, after having lost his horse in a bet, takes a stagecoach and stumbles into a trio of "baddies."
-These adversaries, on the one hand are so vicious and brutal they throw their dead victims (including a small boy) into a well.
+These adversaries on the one hand are so vicious and brutal they throw their dead victims (including a small boy) into a well.
 On the other, they have a leader (a scene stealing Richard Boone) who articulates some thoughtful but conflicting intellectual responses over events as they unfold.
 Tension and deep emotions reach the boil when Scott tries to outsmart the three outlaws (the others played by Henry Silva and Skip Homeier) who are holding a hostage (Maureen O'Sullivan) for ransom.
 Intelligent, suspenseful and thought provoking all in a compact 78 minutes.

 #9.
 Once Upon a Time in the West a.k.a.
 C'era una volta il West (1968, Italy)